MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/lib_modules.rst

 MDAnalysis library
 ************************

+:mod:`MDAnalysis.lib.distances` contains many high performance maths functions.

-:mod:`MDAnalysis.lib._distances` contains low level access to MDAnalysis' math functions.
+:mod:`MDAnalysis.lib._distances` contains low level access to the MDAnalysis' Cython functions in `distances`.
 These have little to no error checking done on inputs so should be used with caution.

 :mod:`MDAnalysis.lib.transformations` contains a multitude of